Causes, effects, and when surgery is right

 After your surgery, you’ll be given specific discharge instructions regarding when to resume normal activity and when to begin exercising.
 In some cases, physical therapy may be necessary.
 It is very important to follow your doctor’s recommendations.

-Most people recover well after disk surgery, but each case is unique.
+Most people recover well after disc surgery, but each case is unique.
 Your individual outlook depends on:

 - the details of your surgery